 - Demonstrate knowledge and skills needed to analyze, use and generate evidence for application to practice.

-The Master of Science program in entry into nursing practice is a pathway to a master's education designed to meet the requirements for the MS in Nursing degree.
-This degree program provides a pathway to master's education for students who hold a baccalaureate degree in another discipline.
+The MS program with a concentration in entry into nursing practice provides a pathway to master's education for students who hold a baccalaureate degree in another discipline.

 The plan of study builds on the students' prior baccalaureate education.
 This program option is delivered using a variety of face-to-face, hybrid and online delivery mechanisms.
 Graduates are eligible to take the National Council for Licensure Examination for Registered Nurses.